mpaglia0/Iudas/README.md

 # Basic theme configuration

-:warning: All following configuration params are valid only for **Z** theme.
+:warning: All following configuration parameters are valid only for **Z** theme.

 All properties have to be entered in ``pelicanconf.py``.

 For your convenience, you can find a ``pelicanconf.py`` template in this repo.
-You can look here in order to have a good starting point.
+You can look here in order to have a nice starting point.

 ### Header image Covers